Chapter 12 : Dizzying

 "You helped me."
 I said, ever-so-intelligently.

 "Jesus, Bennett.
 Stop looking at me like I'm a fucking martyr or something.
 I know it's hard to remember sometimes, but I'm human, you know.
-I am
+I am capable of compassion."

 Well, that's news to me.